Soler’s homer, Pederson’s catch lift Braves over Giants 6-5

 A.J.
 Minter (2-4) pitched a scoreless seventh in relief of Fried, who allowed four runs, three earned, in six innings.

-The game was delayed by rain for 35 minutes in the first inning.
-Following the delay, Dansby Swanson’s infield hit loaded the bases with two outs, but Gausman ended the inning on Travis d’Arnaud’s grounder to first base.
+Following the first-inning delay, Dansby Swanson’s infield hit loaded the bases with two outs, but Gausman ended the inning on Travis d’Arnaud’s grounder to first base.

 TRAINER’S ROOM

 Giants: C Curt Casali was available after leaving Thursday night’s game with dizziness.
-Manager Gabe Kapler said tests on Casali “didn’t find any evidence of a concussion.” … Kapler said 2B Donovan Solano gave permission to disclose he was fully vaccinated when he tested positive for the coronavirus and was placed under quarantine on Thursday. … The team did not say why 3B Kris Bryant did not return following the rain delay.
+Kapler said tests on Casali “didn’t find any evidence of a concussion.” … Kapler said 2B Donovan Solano gave permission to disclose he was fully vaccinated when he tested positive for the coronavirus and was placed under quarantine on Thursday. .

 Braves: RHP Ian Anderson, who has been on the injured list since July 13 with right shoulder inflammation, is expected to be activated to start Sunday’s final game of the series.
 Anderson is 5-5 with a 3.56 ERA in 18 starts.